eulerbrick/lacy/README.md

 I am not a native speaker or even a student of the supported languages.\
 So if in doubt, always double-check the results.

-If you encounter technical or linguistic errors, or if you have ideas for UI improvements or new features, you are welcome to contact me:\
+If you encounter technical or linguistic errors, or if you have ideas for UI improvements or new features,\
-[jonas.koehler@tutanota.de]
+you are welcome to [contact me](mailto:jonas.koehler@tutanota.de).